mengbinhao/jack-note/docs/english/NPR.md

   - slap n/v/adj
   - advantage n | disadvantage

-  > let's put aside that xxx
+  > let's put/set aside that xxx
   > take advantage of
   > slap down against xxx
   > he was out of line in asking the queen to approve the move